 Here are some sources of premium support:

-- WPBuffs: WPBuffs, one of our happy partners, provide 24/7 support for ‘serious website owners’.
+- WPBuffs: WPBuffs, one of our happy partners, provides 24/7 support for ‘serious website owners’.
 They will help with site maintenance and updates and also have a support channel you can use to ask questions about anything WordPress-related.
 Check out our case study with Joe Howard, the head buff over at WP Buffs, to know more about them.

 - WPFixit: WPFixit specializes in fixing problems with your WordPress site.
 Whether it’s a security breach or a speed problem, they can answer your questions or log into your site and fix the problem.